 - Establish the “like to haves” for Day One, taking lead time into account.

 - Announce the Finance leadership for the new company.

 - Identify key people and the risk of their exit, and work to minimize loss.

 - Set full-time integrators in Finance to drive the process and deploy reliable resources as needed to backfill them in operating the daily aspects of Finance.

 - Set details, clear milestones and manage accordingly.

 - Work closely with IT for the Day One and future-state framework.

 - Build momentum for a larger transformation of Finance.

 No matter the integration plan, automation will undoubtedly play a part.
 Which processes get automated, become “must haves” versus “like to haves”, will vary from case to case.
 Thankfully, financial process automation can be done quickly, and the merger or acquisition doesn’t need to be held up for process automation planning and implementation to take place.

-When selecting a financial tech partner to facilitate process optimizations across the organization, it becomes imperative to choose one that provides training and eases the minds of the already stressed employees.
+When selecting a financial tech partner to facilitate process optimizations across the organization, choosing one that provides training and eases the minds of the already stressed employees is imperative.
 This will reduce turnover among the Finance Team.
-Accenture stresses the return on investment in automation of financial processes: “Only through proper investment in process and system automation, such as integrating financial and management reporting processes and tools, can the cost of Finance be reduced, service levels to the business be optimized, and finance function synergies be realized.”
+Accenture stresses the return on investment in the automation of financial processes: “Only through proper investment in process and system automation, such as integrating financial and management reporting processes and tools, can the cost of Finance be reduced, service levels to the business be optimized, and finance function synergies be realized.”